-Verdant Minerals does not have current exploration tenements on Murray Downs station however we have permission in 2016 and 2017 to access the property for environmental, archaeological and geotechnical studies over the proposed transport corridor.
+Verdant Minerals does not have current exploration tenements on Murray Downs station however we have permission from 2016-2018 to access the property for environmental, archaeological and geotechnical studies over the proposed transport corridor.
 A permission document was signed on 25/10/2016 by Romeo Roxas.